startxfr/docker-images/README.md

 Please **read each container manual** for more information on how you can use it in your project and start using stable or experimental services in your applications

+**Startx Fedora 26 containers are no longer updated.
+They are stopped on the v0.1.6 sxlib release and are stabilized in dockerhub registry**

 ## OS, Services and Applications guidelines

 | Type                    | Manual                             | Available                                                        | Running sample                                                         | Flavours